Skip to main content

 Image 5: New Relic Insights query key

-To add New Relic as a data source in Nobl9 using the Agent or Direct connection method, follow these steps:
+You can add the New Relic data source using the direct or agent connection methods.
+For both methods, start with these steps:

 1. Navigate to Integrations > Sources.